dsaliberti/Crew/README.md

 ✅ get remote contacts

-- save it in background for offline access
+✅ save it into a local database for offline access

+- retrieve from local database

 ✅ enters in a screen1 with a title and a list